rhomobile/rhoconnect-adapters/README.md

 the desired list of object's fields using the SugarCRM REST API.

 ## Running the Rhocrm Application
-Once your Rhocrm application is customized and ready to run, you can start it like any other Rhosync app.
+Once your Rhocrm application is customized and ready to run, you can start it like any other Rhoconnect app.
 Type the following command in the CRM application's root directory:

-	rake rhosync:start
+	rake rhoconnect:start

 ## Meta